sajox/snurr/docs/documentation.md

 - Updated Exclusive API.
 New enum type `Exclusive`
 - Updated Task API.
 New enum type `Task`.
 Slightly less verbose when a Task Boundary is used.
 - Removed Data<T> type
-- Removed Mutex in Snurr.
+- Removed Mutex usage in Snurr.
 Allows user to choose synchronization mechanism.
+- Removed Arc usage in Snurr.
+Callbacks now use &T.

 ### Version 0.14